 I mixed in a large handful of arugula (raw, just before pouring the mixture into the baking pan), and instead of crushed almonds I sprinkled a little panko on top for a crispy baked crust.

 I used this whole grain pasta that I had never tried before, and it was the perfect nutty compliment.
 Brown rice pasta would also work well here.

-Boil your pasta until cooked halfway through (3-4 minutes).
-Add brussels sprouts and cook for another 3 or so minutes until the brussels sprouts are just starting to become tender.
+- Boil your pasta until cooked halfway through (3-4 minutes).
+Add the Brussels sprouts and cook for another 3 or so minutes until the Brussels sprouts are just starting to become tender.
 Drain, and reserve some of the pasta water.

-Return the pasta & brussels sprouts to the (empty) pot.
-Stir in the cheese, figs, two tablespoons of olive oil and a splash of the reserved pasta water.
-Sprinkle with salt & pepper, taste and adjust seasonings.
+- Return the pasta & Brussels sprouts to the empty pot.
+Stir in the cheese, figs, greens, two tablespoons of olive oil, and a splash of the reserved pasta water.
+Sprinkle with salt & pepper and taste and adjust seasonings.

-Pour pasta into the baking pan, top with almonds and panko and bake for 15-20 minutes or until golden brown on top.
+- Pour pasta into the baking pan, top with the almonds and panko, and bake for 15-20 minutes or until golden brown on top.